zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-react-helidon-atp/03-setup-browser/setup-browser.md

 ### Prerequisites

-* This lab requires completion of lab 1 & lab 2 of this workshop
+* This lab requires completion of lab 1, lab 2 and lab 3 of this workshop
-* This Lab also assumes you have completed the tutorials in the [React+Java+ADB = Native Cloud App](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=814&p210_type=1&session=10648029398196).
+* This Lab also assumes you have completed the tutorials 1, 2 and 3 in the [React+Java+ADB = Native Cloud App](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=814&p210_type=1&session=10648029398196).

 ## Task 1: Add APM headers to the API Gateway